paulamatdesign/accessible-colors/README.md

 ## Purpose

 A simple Streamlit web application for checking color contrast ratios against WCAG accessibility guidelines, including AA and AAA compliance thresholds.

-## Features

-- Calculate contrast ratio between foreground and background colors
-- Check compliance with:
-  - WCAG AA (≥ 4.5:1)
-  - WCAG AAA (≥ 7.0:1)

-## Educational Purpose Only
+Created by [Paul Amat](https://paulamatdesign.github.io/).
+No affiliation with W3C or any accessibility authority.

 This application is provided strictly for educational and informational purposes.
 It is NOT a substitute for professional accessibility audits, legal compliance checks, or expert consultation.

-## Limitations

-This app is an educational project only.
-The author assumes no responsibility or liability for incorrect results, accessibility violations, legal or regulatory non-compliance, or any damages, losses, or consequences arising from the use of this software

 ## References